I was talking with a man recently who said:

 We all need God’s grace and His help.
-He makes it a point to tell us that He only helps those who are willing to be humble to submit.
+He makes it a point to tell us that He only helps those who are willing to be humble enough to do what is necessary.
 He even resists those who are not willing to!

 We may have to give up our Saturday and Sunday football games to get a second job to start paying off our debt.

-We may have to give up our Cadillac Escalade for a pre-owned Ford Focus to help reduce our monthly expenditures.
+We may have to give up our high profile car for a pre-owned not-as-popular model to help reduce our monthly expenditures.

 We may have to give up our frequent dinners at upscale restaurants or even the local buffets to re-direct money to paying off debt rapidly.